e-mission/e-mission-docker/examples/juypter-notebook/README.md

 This is also an example of [tweaking the standard image](../../README.md#tweaking-the-image).
 We copy over a startup file (`start_notebook.sh`) that launches a juypter server instead of the standard emission server.
-Note that this requires an extra command if the base image has changed.
+Because this is a tweaked image, [it requires an extra `build` step if the e-mission server image has changed](../../README.md#tweaking-the-image).

 There are some special instructions for running this container.
 1. **Do not use** the `-d` option.
 You want to be able to see the logs.